-Some owners prefer to perform basic maintenance tasks on their own and others prefer to have a trusted professional take care of them.
-Some tasks require special knowledge and tools, making it less likely that the owner will have everything on hand to do the job; others don’t require special equipment unless further work is needed.
+Some owners prefer to perform basic car maintenance tasks on their own and others prefer to have a trusted professional perform vehicle maintenance, such as an oil change service.
+Some car maintenance tasks require special knowledge and tools, making it less likely that the owner will have everything on hand to do the job; others don’t require special equipment unless further car maintenance is needed.

 Routine Car Maintenance Includes:

 - Oil Change Service